CCI-MOC/m2/docs/redesign-specs/redesignrequirements.md

 #### Requirements

+NOTE: Every requirement mentioned below will not be implemented in v1.0.
+The goal of v1.0 is to have a clean code that will ease implementing all the features in future.

+* Please refer to bmi-redesgin-usecases-slides.pdf for the list of use cases we want to support with the redesign.

 * Remove tight coupling with external services:
   - Hardware Isolation Layer (for network isolation and authentication).
   - Ceph (as image data store).